codefresh-io/docs.codefresh.io/_docs/deployments/gitops/images.md

 Building Docker images is one of the most basic requirements of Codefresh pipelines and Argo Workflows.
 Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Images page.

-If you

-## Requirements for images in

-Images are pulled to the dashboard
+You can enrich the basic information reported with the image with issue-tracking metadata and annotations.

+## Image reporting and enrichment flow

-Complete the mandatory steps to see your Images in the Codefresh UI.
-Each step has links to examples in the Codefresh Hub for Argo.
+Complete these steps to see images in the Images dashboard.

 1. (Mandatory) Build and push the Docker image
   * Codefresh pipelines